BasselMalek/BasselMalek/readme.md

 <h2 align="center">Introduction</h2>

 <br>
-My name is Bassel and I am a self-taught developer and I've writing in various languages since the 9th grade!
+My name is Bassel and I am a self-taught developer and I've been writing in various languages since the 9th grade!
 I'm currently learning cross-platform development using React Native and Expo.
 Have a look through my repositories and feel free to reach out if you want to discuss anything that you see here.

 <br><br>